otoneko1102/SpotifyNowPlaying/README.md

    ```
    http://127.0.0.1:3000/callback
    ```
+   > [!NOTE]
-   > Note: This local address is used for the initial token generation script.
+   > This local address is used for the initial token generation script.

 ### 2. Environment Variables